 Whatever the reason, the enduring loyalty of Medieval 2’s community is reflected in its thousands of mods, which are among the best and most ambitious for any Total War game, and the fact that CA gave it a definitive edition which bundles in the huge Kingdoms expansion.
 So if you can look past the ageing graphics – and, let’s face it, none of us are getting any younger – Medieval 2 is bursting with worthwhile content.
-Check out the definitive edition on Steam here.

 Total War: Empire

 Empire got a more focused mini-sequel, Napoleon: Total War, which moved forward in time to tell the story of the titular Emperor’s campaigns in Europe.
 It lacks Empire’s scope and variety, but is more polished and story-rich, so you can take your pick.
-Both games got definitive editions with all their DLC – here’s Empire on Steam, and Napoleon.

 This concludes our list – if you stick to the above, there’s not much you’ll have missed from Total War’s storied history, and not many itches left to scratch in the realm of epic strategy battles.
 For more recommendations of games you might like, have a look at our guide on the best war games, which covers more modern types of warfare.